<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 In a buyer’s market, one where the housing inventory supply exceeds the demand for housing in an area, you have little recourse but to relist your property for sale, particularly in a situation where a buyer has a contractual right to terminate the purchase agreement.

-A buyer can terminate a purchase agreement for any number of reasons, to include:
+A buyer can terminate a purchase agreement for any number of reasons, including:

 • A change of mind during an option or contingency period, which is valid in some states, such as Texas, North Carolina, and Massachusetts, but not all states.
 This period averages 10 days after the purchase agreement has been executed by both the buyer and seller.